afni/apaper_afni_proc/README.md

 ### General note on scripts

-In each demo download, a pair of scripts directories is provided:
+In each demo download, a pair of script directories is provided:
 * `scripts_*_biowulf` : scripts set up for batch processing on a high performance cluster that uses Slurm as its workload manager (specifically, `swarm` to submit multiple jobs simultaneously), which is called Biowulf